EndPointCorp/end-point-blog/2016/08/18/create-categories-in-virtuemart-3-with.html.md

 ### Introduction

-*Code that I'm going to show you is ready to download here: [https://github.com/peter-hank/com_morevirtuemart](https://github.com/peter-hank/com_morevirtuemart)*
+*Code that I’m going to show you is ready to download here: [https://github.com/peter-hank/com_morevirtuemart](https://github.com/peter-hank/com_morevirtuemart)*

 [Virtuemart](https://virtuemart.net/) is an open-source e-commerce application written in PHP.
-It's pretty popular with a 4% share of the whole e-commerce market ([https://blog.aheadworks.com/2015/05/ecommerce-platforms-popularity-may-2015-two-platforms-take-half/](https://blog.aheadworks.com/2015/05/ecommerce-platforms-popularity-may-2015-two-platforms-take-half/)).
+It’s pretty popular with a 4% share of the whole e-commerce market ([https://blog.aheadworks.com/2015/05/ecommerce-platforms-popularity-may-2015-two-platforms-take-half/](https://blog.aheadworks.com/2015/05/ecommerce-platforms-popularity-may-2015-two-platforms-take-half/)).
 Today I will show you how to extend it and use its functionality from an external [Joomla](https://www.joomla.org) (free and open-source content management system) component.

 ### Creating a component

 We are going to create a new component to show the code in a nice and clear form.
-I'm using a component generator from here: [https://www.component-creator.com](https://www.component-creator.com).
-We don't need any tables, models and views for the purpose of this blog post.
+I’m using a component generator from here: [https://www.component-creator.com](https://www.component-creator.com).
+We don’t need any tables, models and views for the purpose of this blog post.
 Plain and simple component is what we need.
 After creating the component download it and install in a Joomla administration interface.

 ### Component overview